Regulated professionsThe page was last modified:

 You will find more information about the European Professional Card on the EU site Your Europe.
 This is also where you apply for the card by registering and uploading your documentation to the responsible authority.

-Professions with prior check
+Professions with prior check when providing temporary and occasional services

 For some professions the responsible authority have the right to make a prior check of the applicants professional qualifications.
 The authority shall, within one month after all the documents submitted notify the applicant of its decision to either allow the applicant to work in the country without any verification of qualifications, or that verification of qualifications means that services can be provided, or that the applicant must do an aptitude test.
 This applies to the following professions: